Have you ever had an FSAVC with General Accident?

 - General Accident gave me advice that my FSAVC would give me a bigger pension pot upon retirement.

-- I wasn't told by General Accident that I would be choosing the funds myself and that I was responsible for its performance.
+- I wasn't informed by General Accident that I would be choosing the funds myself and that I was responsible for its performance.

 - I felt pressured by General Accident to take out my FSAVC.